 A cast iron bathtub is a bathtub made of melted iron fused with porcelain.
 This mix is poured into a mold that is located inside a blast furnace.
-The tub is then coated with enamel to prevent chipping.
+The tub is then coated with enamel to prevent rusting and chipping.
 The result is a bathtub that is highly durable and considerably resistant to scratches, heavy impacts, and other mechanical agents due to its baked enamel coating.
-Its solid and compact structure makes it much more durable than any other kind of tubs and since cast iron naturally absorbs heat, this bathtub will hold water temperatures for much longer periods, creating a more lasting and, consequently, superior bathing experience.
+Its solid and compact structure makes it much more durable than any other kind of tub and since cast iron naturally absorbs heat, this bathtub will hold water temperatures for much longer periods, creating a more lasting and, consequently, superior bathing experience.

 ORIGINS OF CAST IRON TUBS